 Create a business development program for partners.
 Set goals.
 Hire a consultant or in-house business development director to create strategies and tactics to reach these goals, measure activities and make changes when needed.
 Make sure management supports this effort and leads by example.

-8. What is the most foolish way to invest in business development?
+8. What is the most foolish way to invest in law firm biz dev?

 Terry: The following are the wrong way to go about business development: